ondemandenv/odmd-contracts-base/.odmd/ONDEMANDENV_PLATFORM.md

   protected initializeEnvers(): void {
     this._envers = [
-      // Canonical definition for all regions (single source of truth) new OdmdEnverContractsLib(this, this.contracts.accounts.workspace0, 'us-east-1', new SRC_Rev_REF('b', 'main')),
+      new OdmdEnverContractsLib(this, this.contracts.accounts.workspace0, 'us-east-1', new SRC_Rev_REF('b', 'main')),
-      // Placeholders: platform can replicate this definition cross-region as needed new OdmdEnverContractsLib(this, this.contracts.accounts.workspace0, 'us-west-1', new SRC_Rev_REF('b', 'us-west-1'))
+      new OdmdEnverContractsLib(this, this.contracts.accounts.workspace0, 'us-west-1', new SRC_Rev_REF('b', 'us-west-1'))
     ];
   }